 Why is a wayfinding guide for bicycling needed in Nova Scotia?

 BNS and our partners have identified a need for guidance to coordinate the design, planning and implementation of wayfinding signs across bicycle route and trail networks in Nova Scotia.
-Our objective is to create a wayfinding design guide that is instructive to all bikeway and trail route managers, with a focus on the Blue Route and other branded routes that strive to attract out of province visitors as well as local traffic.
-The guide will help route managers collaborate, coordinate and plan their operations to provide an enhanced user experience through consistent wayfinding conventions.
+Our objective was to create a wayfinding design guide that is instructive to all bikeway and trail route managers, with a focus on the Blue Route and other branded routes that strive to attract out of province visitors as well as local traffic.
+The guide can help route managers collaborate, coordinate and plan their operations to provide an enhanced user experience through consistent wayfinding conventions.

 What is a wayfinding guide and sign family?

 Wayfinding refers to the process of being oriented in one’s surroundings, making decisions to select a destination and a route to get there, checking to be sure the route is going in the right direction, making adjustments to stay on course, and being able to recognize when the destination has been reached.

 A wayfinding guide is a framework that describes and facilitates a coordinated wayfinding process.
 For this project, it includes details on where signs should go, specifications for installation, provisions for co-branding, and a description of a sign family.

 The sign family is a major component of a guide.
 It is the piece that makes wayfinding work as a system, and it includes:

 - the graphic elements of the signs (colour, typefaces, symbols, etc.);